 This app also includes handy statistics such as weather, maps, diary, a fish activity calendar and the ability to share your information with fellow fishermen in full color.
-Once activated, this finder will deliver a dual beam; a narrow cone of 15 Degrees (290 kHz) and wide cone of 55 Degrees (90 kHz), to a depth of 130 ft.
+Once activated, this finder can be accessed from 330 feet away and scans and deliver a beam down to a depth of 260 feet.

 HawkEye FishTrax 1c

 The VirtuView HD color display is a portable or mountable hand-held unit that is 6 inches long, 3 inches wide, and 2 inches high.
 This totally portable unit is perfect for the angler who would rather concentrate on the fishing rather than fussing with buttons and knobs to find their prey.
 Audible sounds allow you to monitor the water depth and fish presence, while you continue fishing in peace without having to look and check the locater every few minutes.

 The dual frequency FishTrax Intelligent Sonar with 100-Level sensitivity adjustability allows you to hone in on the prey without interruption from bothersome information such as your lure or bait in the water.
 With the fish depth identifier, you are able to see what is lurking below and how far down the fish are feeding, bedding, or traveling.